mdombrov-33/PaletteSnap/README.md

 ![Palette Editor Screenshot](./public/palette-editor.png)

-A React-based interactive color palette editor that extracts colors from images and helps users create accessible, harmonious palettes for web and UI design projects.
+Next.js-based interactive color palette editor that extracts colors from images and helps users create accessible, harmonious palettes for web and UI design projects.

 ## What is this?